jasklabs/jask-api/README.md

 ```
 Returns:

-JSON of all hits across data types of Asset, SmartAlert, and Signal
+JSON of all matching assets inside optional filter params.

 -------------------------------------------